 Expanding on the main three, property and commodities might also be included into the asset class categories.

-Commodities are very specualtive and tend to require expert knowlege, while property is an excellent addition to any portfolio, ioffering reliable income-earning and capital gains potential, but has higher barriers to entry and is more illiquid.
-For most investors, these five types of assets will make up the bulk of their long term portfolio.
+Commodities are very speculative and tend to require expert knowlege, while property is an excellent addition to any portfolio, offering reliable income-earning and capital gains potential, but has higher barriers to entry and is more illiquid.
+For most investors, these five types of assets will make up the bulk of their long-term portfolio.

 - Stocks (equities)